 Rural Art in Soft Pastel by Artist Lynda Baxter

-It became evident to me the I should paint RURAL ART after living in rural Alberta for more than two decades!
-Highland cow paintings, rooster and chicken paintings and of course the rural landscape that surrounds us!
+It became evident to me that I should paint RURAL ART after living in rural Alberta for more than two decades!
+Clydesdale horse paintings, Highland cow paintings, rooster and chicken paintings and of course the rural landscape that surrounds us!

 Rural Art by Lynda Baxter in Soft Pastels

-Lynda is inspired by her surroundings!
-She paints Alberta's landscape and farm animals using the neighbouring livestock as her never-ending source of inspiration!
+Lynda Baxter is inspired by her surroundings!
+She paints Alberta's landscape and farm animals using the neighbouring livestock as her never-ending source of inspiration.
+She can always be found traveling the backroads, camera ready, looking for that perfect shot.

-What can I say!
-Soft pastels are my new love.
-The vibrant colours, the silky smooth way they go on the paper, oh, and the choices of paper you can get!
-Tinted, sanded with different grits, and of course, I can use my watercolours with clear gesso and make my own!
 I'm surrounded by RURAL everything!
 I wouldn't have it any other way.
-I see beauty everywhere I go and in everything little thing.
-I'm constantly striving to challenge myself and am enjoying all of the people I meet along my way who invite me into their way of life so I can take zillions of reference photos!
-I'm utterly grateful for them, and all the cow, rooster, chicken, pig, and sheep facts they teach me while I'm there.
-I'm feeling truly blessed.
+I see beauty and the quiet everywhere I go and in everything little thing.
+I have grown accustom to driving back roads where I have more time to soak in the landscape that inspires me to create my art.
+I'm constantly striving to challenge myself and am enjoying all of the people I meet along (as I'm typically standing at their fence line, camera in hand when they spot me) my way who invite me into their way of life so I can take hundreds of reference photos on their land or of their animals.
+I'm grateful for them, and all the cow, rooster, chicken, pig, and sheep facts they teach me while I'm there.
+See my Animal Gallery Rural Art Soft Pastels for those paintings.

 “If I could say it in words there would be no reason to paint.”